 Make a Shofar to Celebrate the Jewish New Year

-Rosh Hashanah, the Jewish New Year, begins at sundown on Friday, September 18th and lasts through Sunday, September 20th.
-During Rosh Hashanah a Shofar, traditionally made from a hollowed out rams horn, is blown to awake and inspire.
+Rosh Hashanah, the Jewish New Year, begins this year at sundown on Sunday, September 29th and lasts through Tuesday, October 1st at sundown.
+During Rosh Hashanah a Shofar, traditionally made from a hollowed-out rams horn, is blown to awake and inspire.
 The Shofar is such an important part of this holiday that sometimes Rosh Hashanah is called Yom Teruah, which means “day of the Shofar blast” in Hebrew.

 Cut all they way across one roll lengthwise.